National Information Technology Development Agency

-The National Information Technology Development Agency (NITDA) is a public service institution established by NITDA Act 2007 as the ICT policy implementing arm of the Federal Ministry of Communication and Digital Economy of the Federal Republic of Nigeria.
-It has sole responsibility of developing programs that caters for the running of ICT related activities in the country.
+The National Information Technology Development Agency (NITDA) is a public service institution established by NITDA Act 2007 as the ICT policy implementing arm of the Federal Ministry of Communications, Innovation and Digital Economy of the Federal Republic of Nigeria.
+It is responsible for developing programmes that cater for the running of ICT-related activities in the country.
 NITDA is also mandated with the implementation of policies guideline for driving ICT in Nigeria.

-It plays advisory role in copyright law by verification and revision of applicable laws in tandem with the application of software and technology acquisition.
-Majority of these activities are achieved through organization of workshops which cater for training needs of her staff, government functionaries and education sectors.
+It plays an advisory role in copyright law by verification and revision of applicable laws in tandem with the application of software and technology acquisition.
+The majority of these activities are achieved through organization of workshops which cater for the training needs of its staff, government functionaries and education sectors.

+Programmes and initiatives

+In November 2023, national media reported an ICT training programme for female founders in Abuja and an event recognising top learners in a NITDA–Coursera initiative.

+In January 2023, THISDAY covered calls to align the National Digital Literacy Framework with international standards.

+In 2025, Vanguard reported an agriculture digitisation pilot involving NITDA, JICA, and Agrovesto, and separate efforts to expand adoption of the .ng country-code domain.

+In November 2023, The Guardian (Nigeria) reported that the agency presented laptops to top learners in its NITDA–Coursera programme; the presentation was made by the acting director of the Digital Literacy and Capacity Building Department, Amina Sambo-Magaji, on behalf of the director-general.
+The Massachusetts Institute of Technology lists Amina Sambo-Magaji as the Acting Director for Digital Literacy and Skills (NITDA) on the Abuja team of its Regional Entrepreneurship Acceleration Program (REAP).

+In February 2018, The Guardian reported a NITDA stakeholders’ meeting on patronage of indigenous software, identifying Amina Sambo-Magaji as National Coordinator of the agency’s Office for ICT Innovation and Entrepreneurship (OIIE).